 You can place Rockwool inside a hydroponic bucket or lodge it directly on top of the tank or bucket without necessarily covering it with a lid.

 So far, many people prefer Coco coir as their right hydroponic medium.
-The medium got it5s name from coconut fibers from which it is drawn.
+It is the most similar to soil compared to other growing mediums.
+The medium got it’s name from coconut fibers from which it is drawn.
 One of the qualities that make this medium the best is its aeration excellence.

 In addition, the medium is good in retaining moisture, which is one of the essentials for hydroponic weed growth.